lborg019/alain.xyz/portfolio/blog/raw-vulkan/index.md

 glslangvalidator -V shader.vert -o shader.vert.spv
 glslangvalidator -V shader.frag -o shader.frag.spv
 ```

-> **Call to Action**: Now that we're sending binary as shaders, we could theoretically compose functions, use metaprogramming, and/or serialize classes to create SPIR-V. This would be a great research topic!

 Vulkan's GLSL code is the same as OpenGL 4.5: